sav-che/TL-2/Authors/Burchard, Oscar {std. Burchard}.md

-> [!cite] BHL link: this entry starts at [page 225](https://www.biodiversitylibrary.org/item/103861#page/235/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 225](https://www.biodiversitylibrary.org/page/33266532) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Burchard, Oscar (c.
-1864-1949), German botanist at Hamburg, scientist with the botanical laboratory of the "Samen-Prüfungsanstalt" in Hamburg, collected in Northern Norway ca. 1888-1889, later widely in the Canary Islands. (*Burchard*).
+1864-1949), German botanist at Hamburg, scientist with the botanical laboratory of the "Samen-Prüfungsanstalt" in Hamburg, collected in Northern Norway ca. 1888-1889, later widely in the Canary Islands.
+**Abbreviated name**: *Burchard*

 #### Herbarium and types